-This article will get you an overview on how to make your own Arduino board, even if you are not into electrical engineering – but you may get yourself familiar during the progress).
+This article outlines a walk-through on how to make your own Arduino board (even if you are not into electrical engineering – but you may get yourself familiar during the progress).

 If you have just an idea or even a detailed concept, try to build a first prototype.
 Regardless if it is bulky or even looks awful at first, it might help you to get a feel of how this thing should work and most important if it works at all.